Read the Prologue and Chapter 1 of Forbidden Captive…

 Running, growling, and hunting was all my shift seemed good for.
 A mere wolf.
 No wonder Haiden thought me beneath Corinna and Nabil.

 I shoved those thoughts to the shadows of my mind and, rather than shifting to race to the market on all fours, walked down the endless stone steps on human legs.
-Murmurs met my ears, growing louder the further into the borough I went.
+Murmurs met my ears, growing louder the farther into the borough I went.

-Myth told of how we were birthed from the tree, having burst from its roots and climbed from the ground.
+Myths told of how we were birthed from the tree, having burst from its roots and climbed from the ground.
 And tradition upheld ritual blessings where we discovered what animal form we could shift into.
 The tree was Waylria’s source of light and life.

 Memories of having the glowing fruit spread across my forehead did anything but bring a smile to my face.